BA (Mod) MA (Natural Sciences) CEnv FIEEM MIBiol

 He was the editor of the publication Status of EU Protected Habitats and Species in Ireland (National Parks and Wildlife Service 2008).
 He prepared the Guidelines for Assessment of the Ecological Impacts of National Road Schemes for the Irish National Roads Authority and Ecology Guidelines for Electricity Transmission Projects for EirGrid.
 He is an experienced writer and photographer and has published extensively in the scientific literature.
 He is author of two books: Wild Wicklow (1998) and Ireland’s Coastline (2005) and co-editor, with Professor John O’Halloran, of Bird Habitats in Ireland (2012).

-He is currently a post-graduate researcher with University College Cork working on the interactions between wind turbines and waterbirds.
-He is a Chartered Environmentalist and Fellow of the Chartered Institute of Ecology and Environmental Management.
+Currently a post-graduate researcher with University College Cork working on the interactions between wind turbines and waterbirds, he is a Chartered Environmentalist and Fellow of the Chartered Institute of Ecology and Environmental Management.